 Let’s discuss how exactly you can use a blockchain to optimize your digital business operations, increase your revenue, and improve security after you make your own blockchain application.

-1. Transactions.
 Traditional payment gateways are great, but if your target audience is used to cryptocurrency, you can add a blockchain to your app to allow fast, secure, and easy cryptocurrency transactions.

-2. Supply chain management.
 Supply chains consist of many exchanges between different entities.
 A blockchain can be a great tool for keeping track of all these stages.

-4. Cloud storage.
 Blockchain applications can also play a role in decentralized cloud storage.
 Instead of integrating cloud storage into your app, you can integrate blockchain technologies and provide users with fast, convenient storage.

 “Anything that can conceive of as a supply chain, blockchain can vastly improve its efficiency- it doesn’t matter if its people, numbers, data, money.”